 BEIJING -- At the invitation of Bloomage International and as a piece of the National Hockey League's long-term business strategy in China, the Los Angeles Kings and Vancouver Canucks will face off in the first-ever preseason games played in China as part of the 2017 NHL China Games™ presented by O.R.G.
 Packaging, the NHL®, the National Hockey League Players' Association (NHLPA) and Bloomage International jointly announced today.
 The preseason games between the Kings and Canucks will be played on Sept.
 21 at Mercedes-Benz Arena in Shanghai and on Sept.
-23 at Huaxi LIVE Wukesong's Le Sports Center in Beijing, where today's announcement was made.
+23 at Wukesong Arena in Beijing, where the announcement was made.

 In addition to the NHL and NHLPA, representatives from the Chinese Government, Los Angeles Kings, Vancouver Canucks, Bloomage International and O.R.G.
 Packaging were on hand for this historic announcement, which advances the NHL's commitment to grow the game globally, while furthering the League's international strategy.